xyberwarfare/TryHackMe/Cybord.md

 It is just the Apache Ubuntu default page.
 There is nothing interesting in the source code so let's try brute forcing directories.

 This reveals 2 interesting directories, **/admin** and **/etc**.
-The admin page has a site for music acheivements with an interesting **Admin Shoutout** section and a downloadable archive.
+The admin page has a site for music achievements with an interesting **Admin Shoutout** section and a downloadable archive.

 <img width="716" alt="image" src="https://user-images.githubusercontent.com/114961392/207511988-16df37c7-4741-4488-ae03-4a7e28db071a.png">

-In the Admin Shoutout section we learn 3 user names (Josh, Adam, and Alex) and that Alex's credetials could be lying around somewhere.
+In the Admin Shoutout section we learn 3 user names (Josh, Adam, and Alex) and that Alex's credentials could be lying around somewhere.
 In the /etc directory are 2 files.
 The **passwd** file is interesting as it looks like a hash.
 Let's try crack it with **john**.
 First I will put the hash into a file then I will crack with john.
 You could also use **hashcat** for same result.

 <img width="491" alt="image" src="https://user-images.githubusercontent.com/114961392/207513249-f4312fe4-9098-4f59-b2f8-d951f46edbb9.png">